Friction in Interface Design: Slowing Users Down (on Purpose)

 Google Meet’s Two-Step Join

 Nothing’s quite as hard to live down as joining a meeting without pants — just ask this guy.
 Google Hangouts makes use of good friction with a 2-step process to join a meeting.
 Users are shown a preview of what everyone else will see, including the option to turn off their microphone or video.

 A code repository can easily represent years of work from hundreds or thousands of developers, so deleting one is a big deal.
 GitHub dials the warning up to eleven with copywriting, styles, and ultimately requires an administrator to type the name of the repository before carrying out the operation.

 Beyond the undo-able, friction’s also an important player in the security field.
 As we place more and more trust in the applications we touch, anything that’ll give us a leg up around personal information and assets is welcomed.

 Passwords are a pretty suspect gatekeeper on their own, and all of those sticky-notes-on-monitors out there aren’t doing security much of a favor.
 Multi-factor authentication slows down identity verification a bit, but it’s highly effective in blocking automated attacks.

 Securing Checkout Processes

 The popularity of one-click (or completely click-free) shopping is evidence of just how much we value convenience.
-But with this new horizon comes the increased need for fraud prevention measures.
-This is yet another place where good friction shines.
+Removing checkout friction increases revenue, so user experience becomes a balancing act between speed and safety.